josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 9. What procurement routes were used?

+10. Who owns the relevant software, models, infrastructure, and intellectual property?

+11. What does government own outright, and what does it merely license or purchase as a service?

-10. What data can each supplier access, process, store, or infer?
+12. What data can each supplier access, process, store, or infer?

-11. Are any models trained, fine-tuned, evaluated, or improved using public-sector data?
+13. Are any models trained, fine-tuned, evaluated, or improved using public-sector data?

-12. Where is the data hosted?
+14. Where is the data hosted?

+15. Who maintains the system?

+16. Who can modify it?

-13. Who audits the system?
+17. Who audits the system?

+18. Does an independent auditor have sufficient technical and contractual access to inspect it properly?

-14. Who is legally liable when the system gets something wrong?
+19. Who is legally liable when the system gets something wrong?

-15. Can a person find out whether AI affected their case?
+20. Can a person find out whether AI affected their case?

-16. Is there a human appeal route with real power to override the system?
+21. Is there a human appeal route with real power to override the system?

-17. Will public bodies be required to publish registers of AI systems in use?
+22. Will public bodies be required to publish registers of AI systems in use?

+23. What happens if government needs to replace the supplier?

+24. Can public services continue to operate during that transition?

-18. What parts of this programme were explicitly put before the public at election time?
+25. What parts of this programme were explicitly put before the public at election time?

-19. What parts are being introduced through procurement, guidance, pilots, departmental policy, or secondary legislation?
+26. What parts are being introduced through procurement, guidance, pilots, departmental policy, or secondary legislation?

-20. What would count as a red line?
+27. What would count as a red line?

 ---